Click Stamp Tool to add stamp annotations to documents:

 Figure 1.
-Comment Tab, Stamp Tool
+Tools Tab Submenu, Stamp Tool

 Figure 2.
-Stamp Tool Example
+Sample Stamp

 •Click and drag the yellow control points to resize stamps.
 Please note that stamp proportions are constrained.

-•Click and drag to reposition stamps.
+•Click and drag stamps to reposition them.

 •Click and drag the green control point to rotate stamps.
 Hold down Shift to rotate at increments of fifteen degrees.